nicksmith100/mp3-fotl/README.md

    To provide a better user experience and better meet the stated [Project Goals](#project-goals), the website also **could have**:
    1. A schedule builder, allowing public users to build their own schedule of artists they wish to see from the overall schedule.
    2. An application portal, allowing artists to apply to perform at the festival.
-   3. An artist booking system, allowing information about artists to be submitted to a page only visible by admins, and allowing bookings to be confirmed or denied once a decision on the artist's suitability has been made, the artist information then becoming public.
+   3. An artist booking system, allowing information about artists to be submitted to a page only visible by admins, allowing admins to comment on and/or vote on artists, and allowing bookings to be confirmed or denied once a decision has been made, the artist information then becoming public.
+   4. A gallery page, either using a portal to allow admins to upload photos directly, or embedding the festival's Instagram feed.

 ### Python Functionality using Flask

 Python has been used to build the core backend application which underpins the site, utilising the [Flask web framework](https://flask.palletsprojects.com/en/3.0.x/).
 In particular, Python and Flask have been used to:

-- Provide routing, allowing meaningful URLs to be used to return content to the user
+- Provide routing of pages, allowing meaningful URLs to be used to return pages and content to the user.
-- Connect to the backend database to retrieve information and serve it to the site, and to allow creation, updating and deletion of records
+- Connect to the backend database to retrieve information and serve it to the site, and to allow creation, updating and deletion of records.
-- Provide login functionality and security, ensuring only authorised users can access and edit particular information
+- Provide login functionality and security, ensuring only authorised users can access and edit particular information.
-- Display flash messages to the user
+- Display flash messages to the user.

 ### Database

-The backend application connects to a database hosted on [MongoDB](https://www.mongodb.com/), which contains three collections.
+The backend application connects to a database hosted on [MongoDB](https://www.mongodb.com/), which contains three collections as outlined below.

 #### Admins